Matriks404/openSMB2/README.md

 2. Download zip file with this project by clicking on `Clone or download` and `Download ZIP` buttons, and extract files to some folder on your computer (Alternatively execute `git clone git://github.com/Matriks404/openSMB2.git` command in the desired directory, if you have git installed).

-3. Download resources from this [link](https://drive.google.com/drive/folders/1Gqw8yUSekHwrbAnHErZbr7AdeugurBRq?usp=sharing) (select them and click `Download` button) and extract them in `resources` directory.
+3. Download gamepack(s) from this [link](https://drive.google.com/drive/folders/1cz5gJ-IXvqTIJ7fUArD30UN9Qg4sfeGX?usp=sharing) (select them and click `Download` button) and extract the `<game name>.pack` folder in the following directory:

+	* On Windows: `%appdata%\LOVE\openSMB2\games\`
+	* On GNU/Linux: `~/.local/share/love/openSMB2/games/`
+	* On macoS: `/Users/user/Library/Application Support/LOVE/openSMB2/games`

 * NOTE: Make sure to update your resources if necessary (e.g. if you update your local repository).

 * BEWARE!
 You should only download these files if you legally own them in any format (such as original NES cartridge with Super Mario Bros.
 2).

 4. Run the game!
 	* On Windows: Drag game folder onto LÖVE program shortcut.
-	* On macOS and Linux: Execute `love .` in the console (you might need to change directory to game path first).
+	* On GNU/Linux and macOS: Execute `love .` in the console (you might need to change directory to game path first).

+# 3rd party font

+This project uses modified 3rd party font called **Dogica** by **Roberto Mocci** for the launcher, the license for the font can be found [here](/3rd party licenses/dogica_license.txt).

 # Gameplay

-* Screens that work are:
+* Stuff that is working:
+	* Simple launcher for gamepacks
 	* Title screen
-	* Intro story
-	* Character select
+	* Character select and level intro
-	* Levelbook
-	* Basic gameplay screen
+	* Pretty much non-existent gameplay
-	* Game over screen
+	* Level editor (see below)

 * Controls:
 	* On any screen:
 		* `-` or `=` key - Scale graphics down or up (only integer scaling).
 		* `ALT+ENTER` or `F11` key - Enable or disable fullscreen mode.
+	* In launcher:
+		* `Up` or `Down` - Select gamepack.
+		* `ENTER` or `S` - Run the currently selected gamepack.
 	* `S` key on title screen - Enter character select screen.
 	* In character select screen:
 		* `Left` or `Right` key - Select character